12 Ways to Organize a Bedroom with No (or Very Small) Closets

-Forget that you only have a dresser and a hanging shoe rack, there are still plenty of ways to carve out more storage room — no contractor necessary!
-Read on for nine of our favorite ideas for keeping your clothes, linens, and other accessories organized in your bedroom when you aren’t working with a lot of —any — closet space
+Forget that you only have a dresser and a hanging shoe rack; there are still plenty of ways to carve out more storage room — no contractor necessary!
+From adding under-bed storage to installing some hooks, here are 12 of our favorite ideas for keeping your clothes, linens, and other accessories organized in your bedroom when you aren’t working with a lot of — or any — closet space.

 Sleek and surprisingly affordable, clothes racks are a chic way to stay organized when you’re working with limited closet space.
-Not only are they slim enough to fit just about anywhere in your room, many have wheels so they can move around your entire apartment with ease.
+Not only are they slim enough to fit just about anywhere in your room, but many also have wheels so they can easily move around your entire apartment.

 One of the easiest ways to carve out more storage space in a small bedroom is with floating wall shelves.
 Along with creating much-needed room for storing sweaters, shoes, linens, baskets, and more, you can place them just about anywhere on your wall; no closet necessary!

-Turns out that with little more than a few shelf brackets (the IKEA ones above are $2) and a bare wall, you can quickly create more space for hanging clothes.
-All you have to do is turn them upside down and install them vertically and voila: you’ve got tons of unexpected storage room.
+Turns out that with little more than a few shelf brackets and a bare wall, you can quickly create more space for hanging clothes.
+All you have to do is turn them upside down and install them vertically, and voila: you’ve got tons of unexpected storage room.

 Small storage chests and drawer units are an awesome (and affordable) alternative to bringing heavy dressers and cabinets into a cramped bedroom.
 If possible, squeeze a wire unit in a tight closet to organize your unmentionables or an open one in an empty corner to show off your purses and shoes in style.